codeclinic/wp-spamfree/readme.txt

 1. If you haven't yet, please upgrade to the latest version.

+2. Check to make sure the plugin is installed properly.
+99.9% of all errors and support requests for this plugin originate from improper installation and can be easily prevented.
+To check proper installation status, go to the WP-SpamFree page in your Admin.
+It's a submenu link on the Plugins page.
+Go the the 'Installation Status' area near the top and it will tell you if the plugin is installed correctly.
+If it tells you that the plugin is not installed correctly, please double-check what directory you have installed WP-SpamFree in, delete any WP-SpamFree files you have uploaded to your server, re-read the Installation Instructions, and start the Installation process over from step 1.

-2. Clear your browser's cache, clear your cookies, and restart your browser.
+3. Clear your browser's cache, clear your cookies, and restart your browser.
 Then reload the page.

-3. Make sure JavaScript and cookies are enabled.
+4. Make sure JavaScript and cookies are enabled.
 (JavaScript is different from Java.
 Java is not required.)

-4. Check the options you have selected to make sure they are not disabling a feature you want to use.
+5. Check the options you have selected to make sure they are not disabling a feature you want to use.
 If using WP Super Cache, make sure this option is checked to ensure compatibility, and be sure to clear your cached pages after selecting this option.

-5. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+6. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =
+Version 1.5.6, released 03/22/08:

+* Addition of Installation Status on plugin admin page to let site owner know if plugin has been installed correctly.
+* Minor code efficiency improvements.

 Version 1.5.4, released 03/15/08:

 * Addition of configuration option to Disable Trackbacks and/or Pingbacks if spam through these channels proves excessive.